efabless/tt-fpga-demo/README.md

 The GitHub action will automatically fetch the digital netlist from Wokwi and build the FPGA bitstream.

-## 5. Generate and Download your Bitstream
+## 5. Generate and download your FPGA bitstream

 Once GitHub Actions have been enabled for your forked copy of this repo, GitHub will automatically run the workflows found under the Actions menu for your repo.